Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 - Angle of attack
 - Simulation output

+- Unit testing?
+- Static Analysis
+- Logging

 The requirements of this project is to provide a graphical interface displaying real-time data provided from the rocket before and during flight.
-The real-time data will consist of current rocket state, rocket velocity, alitutude, and down range distance.
+The real-time data will consist of, but is not limited to, current rocket state, rocket velocity, alitutude, and down range distance.
 In order to achieve this we will be required to implement robust communication channels with the rocket, being capable to recover from communication failures at any time.

 The mission control software will also have to include communication channels with simulation in order to determine whether or not the rocket is safe to launch.
-In the case that the rocket is safe to launch the mission control software
+In the case of the simulation returning with a ready-to-launch the mission control will notify the avionics to prime the booster and parachute charges.
+If the simulation determines
 One paragraph describing the scope of the system (9.5.2)

 ### 1.3 Product overview